Galba: Origins and family life

 Galba was not related to any of the emperors of the Julio-Claudian dynasty, but he was a member of a distinguished noble family.
 The origin of the cognomen Galba is uncertain.
 Suetonius offers a number of possible explanations; the first member of the gens Sulpicia to bear the name might have gotten the name from the term galba, which the Romans used to describe the Gauls, or after an insect called galbae.
 One of Galba's ancestors had been consul in 200 BC, and another of his ancestors was consul in 144 BC; the later emperor's father and brother, both named Gaius, would hold the office in 5 BC and AD 22 respectively.

 Galba's grandfather was a historian and his son was a barrister whose first marriage was to Mummia Achaica, granddaughter of Quintus Lutatius Catulus and great-granddaughter of Lucius Mummius Achaicus; Galba prided himself on his descent from his great-grandfather Catulus.
 According to Suetonius, he fabricated a genealogy of paternal descent from the god Jupiter and maternal descent from the legendary Pasiphaë, wife of Minos.
 Reportedly, Galba was distantly related to Livia to whom he had much respect and in turn by whom he was advanced in his career; in her will she left him fifty million sesterces; Emperor Tiberius however cheated Galba by reducing the amount to five hundred thousand sesterces and never even paid Galba the reduced amount.

 Servius Sulpicius Galba was born near Terracina on 24 December 3 BC.
 His elder brother Gaius fled from Rome and committed suicide because the emperor Tiberius would not allow him to control a Roman province.
 Livia Ocellina became the second wife of Galba's father, whom she may have married because of his wealth; he was short and hunchbacked.
-Ocellina adopted Galba, and he took the name Lucius Livius Galba Ocella.
-Galba had a sexual appetite for males, whom he preferred over females; according to Suetonius, "he was more inclined to ... the hard bodied and those past their prime".
+Ocellina adopted Galba, and he took the name "Lucius Livius Ocella Sulpicius Galba", although he probably kept his original name in unofficial context, as evidenced by the fact that he reverted to it upon his accession as emperor.
+Galba preferred males over females in terms of sexual attraction; according to Suetonius, he "preferred full-grown, strong men".
 Nevertheless, he married a woman named Aemilia Lepida and had two sons.
 Aemilia and their sons died during the early years of the reign of Claudius (r.
 41–54).
 Galba would remain a widower for the rest of his life.